 - Place spinach in food processor and pulse until coarsely blended, then set aside

-- In a small skillet, warm 3 tablespoons oil, add pine nuts and saute until golden brown
+- In an 9 inch cast iron skillet, warm 3 tablespoons oil, add pine nuts and sauté until golden brown

-- Add garlic to pan of pine nuts and saute together an additional minute
+- Add garlic to pan and sauté an additional minute

-- In a large bowl, combine pine nuts mixture, blended spinach, eggs, currants and salt
+- In a large bowl, combine pine nuts mixture, blended spinach, eggs, and salt

 - Spread mixture into a greased 7 x 11 inch baking dish

 This spinach recipe is based on Claudia Roden’s Tortino di Spinaci.
-As I have mentioned before, she is my all time favorite cookbook author.
-I often hear her speaking about the history of Jewish food on NPR.
+She is my all time favorite cookbook author.
+I often hear Roden speaking about the history of Jewish food on NPR.
 She is basically a food historian, as well as a culinary genius.